Your First Year: Frequently Asked Questions (FAQs)

 The deadline to request this programming course switch was November 25.
 If you missed this deadline, please contact the First Year Office right away.

 A: You can apply for an Internal U of T Transfer to be considered for admission to another Faculty/campus.
-However, deadlines for this type of transfer can be surprisingly early (for example, January 15, 2025 is the deadline for many transfer requests including the Faculty of Arts & Science), and engineering grades may be taken into consideration when determining your eligibility; we recommend you meet with your academic advisor about this as soon as possible if you are considering this option.
+However, deadlines for this type of transfer can be surprisingly early (for example, January 15, 2025 [extended to Feb.
+3 for some programs] was the deadline for many 2025 Fall transfer requests including the Faculty of Arts & Science), and engineering grades will be taken into consideration when determining your eligibility; we recommend you meet with your academic advisor about this as soon as possible if you are considering this option.

 In our experience, for students within Canada, the easiest way to pay is an online bank payment.
 Your account number with U of T is on your invoice in the "Financial Account" section of your ACORN account.
 U of T does not mail invoices.